Kennedy Creative Events Team Spotlight: Margaret Deal, Event Producer

 What’s your favorite part of working at Kennedy?

 I’m sure it’s been said time and time again, but it’s the people.
-These women are INCREDIBLE and so great at their jobs.
+These women (and that one guy) are INCREDIBLE and so great at their jobs.
 The culture here is so team-oriented and positive.
 I cannot say enough great things about the women that I’ve met and developed friendships with working with Kennedy.
 I am so very fortunate to have found such a positive group of young women being a newbie to this new city.
 It’s definitely helping with the transition!

 If you want Margaret & co. in your corner for your next big event, give us a buzz and let’s talk possibilities.